Data Management

 - Tables & Data Models: Logical groupings (e.g.,

-). - Dimensions: Categorical fields (e.g.,
+Orders,Customers). - Dimensions: Categorical fields (e.g.,

-). - Metrics: Aggregations (e.g.,
+Product Category,Region). - Metrics: Aggregations (e.g.,

-Total Sales = SUM(Revenue)
+Total Sales = SUM(Revenue)).

 - Tables & Data Models: Logical groupings (e.g.,

-⏱️ Processing Time: Scales with file size (1k rows ≈ 30 seconds).
+⏱️ Processing Time: Scales with file size.

 -